 Call us for help.

-For questions about bike accident lawsuits in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about bike accident lawsuits (including ebike accident lawsuits and electric scooter accident lawsuits) in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
 For cases in Nevada, please visit our page on bicycle accident lawsuits under Nevada law.
+For cases in Colorado, please see our article on bicycle accident lawsuits in Colorado.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.